elastic/apm-pipeline-library/vars/README.md

   }
 ```

-* version: Go version to install, if it is not set, it'll use GO_VERSION en var or '1.14.2'
+* version: Go version to install, if it is not set, it'll use GO_VERSION env var or '1.14.2'
 * pkgs: Go packages to install with Go get before to execute any command.

 ## withMageEnv